Laura’s interactive adaptation of Humperdinck’s Hansel and Gretel for the Royal Opera House’s Opera Dots programme is performed again in March.

 March also sees Laura working with scholars and fellows of Independent Opera on their audition preparation and technique.

-An interview with Laura and composer Kate Whitley about their new oratorio will be broadcast as part of the Buxton International Festival’s digital programme in July, featuring an exclusive sharing of some material from the commission.
+An interview with Laura and composer Kate Whitley about their new oratorio is broadcast as part of the Buxton International Festival’s digital programme in July, featuring an exclusive sharing of some material from the commission.
+Watch now:

 Remainder of 2020 diary TBC, dependent on current events.

 In October Laura led teacher training for the Royal Opera House as part of their ‘Create and Sing’ programme.

 Between September and November Laura worked with After Eden Productions and Kentish Town Primary school towards an abridged performance of Brundibar as part of this incredible event at the Jewish Museum, London.

 Laura joined the panel for the end-of-day discussion at the 2019 OBERTO conference, on the theme of ‘The Canon Reloaded’, in September.

 July saw Laura join forces again with conductor Bertie Baigent at Waterperry Opera Festival, for a new production of The Magic Flute.